-If You Say Any Of These 16 Things You’re An Extremely Humble Person
+If You Say Any Of These 16 Things, You’re an Extremely Humble Person

 Getty Images/iStockphoto